EmiOrellana/economic_pipeline/README.md

 own format, frequency and rate limits.
 Collecting and cleaning them by hand means repeating the same work every time, and the data goes stale the moment you stop.

-This is a portfolio project, written to practise the full shape of a data platform rather than a script that downloads a CSV: extractors per source with local caching, idempotent loads, a modelling layer that makes the series comparable, tests that assert what the schema cannot, and a dashboard that filters precomputed data instead of recomputing it on every click.
+This is a portfolio project, written to practise the full shape of a data platform: extractors per source with local caching, idempotent loads, a modelling layer that makes the series comparable, tests that assert what the schema cannot, and a dashboard that filters precomputed data instead of recomputing it on every click.

 The indicators publish at four different frequencies and in seven different units.
-Most of the engineering here exists to make that difference explicit instead of hiding it.
+Most of the engineering here exists to make that difference explicit, and most of the design decisions below follow from it.

 ### How it runs